 If you are visiting during early spring or late fall then you may want to opt for leggings or long pants.
 If you plan on staying at the park past dark then you might even need a sweatshirt.

 2. Know What to Bring in the Park

 I went with my husband and one other couple so I just want to put it out there that we had no children with us.
 If you are bringing kids then your list will look a lot different.

 We brought one bookbag between us so we only had to pay for one locker (more on lockers later).
 A few big things we had were raincoats, a change of shoes for the water rides, and multiple water bottles.

-However, the policy on their website says you can’t bring anything in (except one water bottle per person) so they could crack down on this but we brought in a handful of snacks.
+Note that the official policy on their website says you can’t bring anything in (except one water bottle per person) so they may crack down on this but we brought in a handful of snacks.

 We brought our phones of course and a portable charging bank with the charging cord.
 If you like photography then you’ll want to bring your camera inside.